kuhn-ruess/cmdbsyncer-docs/docs/basics/accounts.md

 The Syncer uses accounts, which enables you to pass all kinds of information to your plugins.
 Here you will find how they work.
 Refer to the Module Account Sections to find about all the needed options.

-You will find the settings in Config → Accounts
+You will find the settings in Accounts

 ## Basic Fields